AlyssaRicketts/IDE-IT-Frontend/README.md

 ## 4 API to Register Other Backends

-This plugin is specifically for the front-end of IDE-IT.
-It requires a back-end service that tracks document changes within the Eclipse IDE to provide a list of feature suggestions to this plugin.
-The recommended back-end service for this plugin is the IDE-IT back-end plugin, located at https://github.com/DavidThien/IDE-IT.
-If you would like to use a different back-end service, see how to do so below.
+This plugin requires a back-end service that tracks document changes within the Eclipse IDE to provide a list of feature suggestions to this plugin.
+The recommended back-end service for this plugin is the [IDE-IT back-end plugin](https://github.com/DavidThien/IDE-IT).
+If you would like to use a different back-end service, please continue reading.

-The front-end depends on a [FeatureSuggestionObserver](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionObserver.java) abstract class and a [FeatureSuggestionInterface](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionInterface.java ) abstract class.
+The front-end depends on a [FeatureSuggestionObserver](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionObserver.java) abstract class and a [FeatureSuggestionInterface](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionInterface.java) abstract class.
 You should include these abstract classes within your project when you implement your own observers.
+You must implement a FeatureSuggestion class which extends [FeatureSuggestionInterface](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionInterface.java).
+This class should call the notify function in the [FeatureSuggestionObserver](https://github.com/DavidThien/IDE-IT/blob/master/backend_plugin/src/interfaces/FeatureSuggestionObserver.java) class to send the feature ID that uniquely identifies each Eclipse feature to the front-end.

-The observers are notified with a string that uniquely identifies each Eclipse feature.
-Create a file named featureIDStrings.txt in the root folder of your repository with the features you want to include.
-Be sure to add documentation of the hotkey shortcut or configuration setting that corresponds to each feature ID.
-Create a new issue within this repository if you add additional features to suggest.
-Otherwise, use the same [feature IDs](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt) present in the current tool.
+If the feature suggestions you implement are included within the [current features](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt), you should use the same feature IDs as listed in [this file](https://github.com/DavidThien/IDE-IT/blob/master/featureIDStrings.txt).
+To add additional features, add the unique feature ID along with the [Suggestion](https://github.com/AlyssaRicketts/IDE-IT-Frontend/blob/master/HelloWorld/src/main/java/Suggestion.java) into the suggestions map in the [Controller](https://github.com/AlyssaRicketts/IDE-IT-Frontend/blob/master/HelloWorld/src/main/java/Controller.java).
+For adding configurations specifically, there will need to be additional implementation to enable or disable the specified configuration.

 <sup>[back to top](#ide-it-frontend)</sup>